goharbor/terraform-provider-harbor/docs/resources/project.md

 In addition to all argument, the folloing attributes are exported:

 * **project_id** - The id of the project with harbor.

+## Import
+Harbor project can be imported using the `project id` eg,

+`
+terraform import haror_project.main /projects/1
+`